 Google Analytics uses “cookies”, to help the website analyze how you use the site.
 The information generated by the cookie about your use of the website will be transmitted to and stored by Google on servers in the United States.
 Our website anonymizes IP addresses, your IP address will be truncated (anonymized) by Google within a EU member state or other EEA state before being transmitted to the US.
 Only in exceptional situations will your full IP address be transmitted to Google servers in the United States and truncated there.
 Google will use this information for the purpose of evaluating your use of the website, compiling reports on website activity for website operators and providing other services relating to website activity and internet usage.

-You can prevent data collection via Google Analytics by clicking here.
+Further information concerning the terms and conditions of use and data privacy can be found at the Google Analytics Terms of Service or at the Google Analytics Privacy Overview You can prevent data collection via Google Analytics by clicking here.
 If you do so a persistent "opt out" cookie is set that will prevent any further collection of your data when visiting this website.

 Thincast follows generally accepted industry standards to protect the personal information you have entrusted us with.
 This applies to data during transmission and once it is stored.
 We take all necessary measures to protect personal information from unauthorized access, alteration, or destruction; and ensure the appropriate use of personal information.